writethedocs/www/docs/origin-story.rst

 The community keeps growing larger and larger, and we're happy to welcome everyone into this wonderful group of documentarians.

-For a video testimonial, see this interview of [Why You Should Doc Code with Write the Docs' Eric Holscher & Marcia Riefer Johnston](https://www.youtube.com/watch?v=j6rQpO_6XUU).
+For a video testimonial, see this interview of Why You Should Doc Code with Write the Docs' Eric Holscher & Marcia Riefer Johnston:

 .. raw:: html